- New Issue

 Submissions should be between 1,200 and 1,500 words.
 All quotations or uncommon facts should be appropriately cited.
 Entries must be original, unpublished work written by contestants themselves.

 - Only one essay is allowed per participant.
-Please send entries to FAEssay@cfr.org with your essay included in the body of the e-mail and attached as a Word document.
+Please send entries to FAEssay@cfr.org.
+For your essay to be considered, it must be both pasted in the body of the e-mail and attached as a Word document.
 Your entry should include your name, phone number, e-mail address, institution of enrollment, and a scanned copy of your student identification or other proof of enrollment.

 - Students enrolled in institutions outside the United States should also include in their submission the full address and phone number of the academic department in which they are currently enrolled.